gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - for this one needs a flow control language
   - allows specifying the sequence and logical order of business executions based on business logic
 - some services can be reused by other applications tgat they are - we can build new services from  existing service
-  - aggregation: extends one endpoint of a service to make
+  - aggregation: extends one endpoint of a service to makea new interface of a new service
+  - containment structure: has one interface that wraps all used services
 - possible conifguration:

 ![](img/recursive.PNG)